bonitasoft/bonita-openapi/openapi/intro.md

 * o: order of presentation of values in response: must be either `attributeName ASC` or `attributeName DESC`.
 The final order parameter value must be URL encoded.
 * f: list of filters, specified as `attributeName=attributeValue`.
 To filter on more than one attribute, specify an f parameters for each attribute.
 The final filter parameter value must be URL encoded.
   The attributes you can filter on are specific to the resource.
 * s: search on name or search indexes.
-The matching policy depends on the configuration of [word-based search](https://documentation.bonitasoft.com/bonita/2022.2/api/using-list-and-search-methods#word_based_search).
+Before Bonita 2024.1, the matching policy depended on the configuration of [word-based search](https://documentation.bonitasoft.com/bonita/2023.2/api/using-list-and-search-methods#word_based_search).
-  For example, if word-based search is enabled, `s=Valid` returns matches containing the string "valid" at the start of any word in the attribute value word, such as "Valid address", "Not a valid address", and "Validated request" but not "Invalid request".
+  For example, if word-based search was enabled, `s=Valid` returned matches containing the string "valid" at the start of any word in the attribute value word, such as "Valid address", "Not a valid address", and "Validated request" but not "Invalid request".
-  If word-based search is disabled, `s=Valid` returns matches containing the string "valid" at the start of the attribute value, such as "Valid address" or "Validated request" but not "Not a valid address" or "Invalid request".
+  If word-based search was disabled, `s=Valid` returned matches containing the string "valid" at the start of the attribute value, such as "Valid address" or "Validated request" but not "Not a valid address" or "Invalid request".
+  Since Bonita 2024.1, the search mode can no longer be configured and a "like-based" algorithm is used.
+This means all the matching records for which the search term occurs anywhere in a phrase or a word are returned.

 ### Errors